Visit Us Anytime

 We all know how life can be challenging and hard.
 And that there's no

 answer always to all the issues you may face. we are here to help you

 A historic site or heritage site is an official location where pieces of political, military, cultural, or social history have been preserved due to their cultural heritage value.
-The sites are usually protected by law, and many have been recognized with the official national historic site status.
+The sites are usually protected by law, and many have been recognized with the official historical sites in Uganda’s status.

 In Uganda, the regions of Mt Elgon and Karamoja have some of the greatest fossil sites from where humankind is traced.
 The major fossil sites in Uganda occur on the flanks of three ancient volcanoes (Moroto, Napak and Mt.
 Elgon).
 These sites also document the emergence of the oldest known hominoids, including Morotopithecus bishops, as well as among the oldest Old World monkeys and other primate species (e.g. primitive catarrhines, lorisoids, and pliopithecoids).
 These sites have provided some of the most important discoveries in our quest to understand ape evolution.